tyod993/TimeCard/README.md

 The application is currently being worked on and has many bugs to address.
 If you find bugs or problems please let me know.

+TODO:
+    - Remove the first and last name entrances when registering a new user in RegisterUserFragment

 Current Bug List:
     - App currently closes when a login attempt is unsuccessful.
     - When registration fails the app closes
     - The register screen takes way too long to load and skips 47 frames
+    - If i delete the user on firebase the app will still think that they are validated and starts at the main menu

 Features to finish:
     -Animate the logging button on the main screen.